Doctor of Philosophy in Computer Science

 Our PhD in Computer Science degree program prepares you for a career in research and/or teaching by providing the necessary course work and collaborative environment for both supervised and independent research.
 Our PhD students are researching mobile apps to help improve the science of learning, building operating systems for high performance computers, addressing security and privacy from a data-oriented perspective, improving computer performance, and more.

 You’ll have the opportunity to take part in the diverse faculty research collaborations with other departments and programs within the University such as the Learning Research and Development Center, the School of Engineering, and the School of Medicine.

-- CS 2001: Research Topics in Computer Science, and CS 2002: Research Experiences in Computer Science.
-Students are required to take CS 2001 during their first fall term and CS 2002 the following spring.
+You are required to take CS 2001 during your first fall term and CS 2002 the following spring